Münzkabinett Berlin

 Nearby Attractions

-2. Museum Island: A UNESCO World Heritage Site, this area is home to several world-renowned museums, including the Pergamon Museum and the Altes Museum, making it a cultural hub for art and history lovers.
+2. Museum Island (Museumsinsel): A UNESCO World Heritage site that houses several of Berlin’s most important museums, including the Pergamon Museum and the Altes Museum.

 Insider Tips